conmas/site/_notes/wisdoms.md

 > Ask people about themselves.
 Listen to what they have to say.
 Assume everyone you meet just wants to feel understood.

-> Round up to whole bills when tipping at restaurants.
->> Related: everyone should work a job in the service industry at some point in their lives.
+> Everyone should work a job in the service industry at some point in their lives.
 You can tell when someone hasn’t.

 > Live every day as if you know it's all going to work out.
 >> Also: Live every day as if you've deliberately come back in time to this one day, to enjoy it.[^3]